Homework

 Data Types and Variables

-Inside that folder, you will write the following programs:
+Inside this folder, write the following programs:

 1. Write a Java program (Temperature.java) to convert temperature from Fahrenheit to Celsius degrees.
 You must use variables.